Dumba's sizzling 2nd period leads Wild past Stars 5-2 - Philly

 Devan Dubnyk stopped 29 shots for the Wild, who improved to 26-6-8 at home for the second-most points in the NHL.
 With five games to go, they're up six points on the Avalanche in the race to clinch an appearance in the playoffs for the sixth straight year.

-Tyler Seguin seized a turnover in the corner and set up Benn in the slot for the lead less than three minutes into the game.
-Then a high-stick double minor penalty on Wild defenseman Ryan Murphy turned the tide.

-Granlund got loose up the right wing and sniped a shot past Keri Lehtonen to tie the game just 12 seconds into the 4-minute power play, the 10th short-handed goal allowed by the Stars to match the second-most in the league this season.

-Dumba, who set a career high with his 12th goal, and Zucker gave the Wild's power play a badly needed boost.
+Dumba, who set a career high with his 12th goal on a blistering one-timer , and Zucker gave the Wild's power play a badly needed boost.
 They had only one goal in their previous 26 opportunities until the sizzling second period.
-Dumba tied his career high with three points in that period.
+The Stars, meanwhile, were left shaking their heads about the opportunities they handed the Wild.

+"I had a bonehead shot there on the penalty kill," Seguin said, referring to the sequence before Zucker scored.
+"I can't shoot far-side short-handed, and they go down and score.
+That's a tough play."

 NOTES

-Wild defenseman Jared Spurgeon, who has missed the past seven games with a torn right hamstring, could start skating next week, coach Bruce Boudreau said before the game. ..
+Dumba became the first Wild defenseman with four points in a game in franchise history. ...
+Wild defenseman Jared Spurgeon, who has missed the past seven games with a torn right hamstring, could start skating next week, Boudreau said before the game.
+Wild defenseman Gustav Olofsson left with an upper-body injury and was declared questionable to travel to Dallas. ...
 The Stars fell to 2-23-2 when trailing after two periods. ...
 Suter stretched his career high and franchise record to 45 assists. ...
-Stars defenseman Stephen Johns left with an upper body injury in the first period. ...
+Stars defenseman Stephen Johns was being evaluated for a concussion after leaving in the first period with the injury. ...
 Zucker has three goals and two assists in three games against the Stars this season. ...
+Granlund's was the 10th short-handed goal allowed by the Stars to match the second-most in the league this season. ...
 Granlund scored for the first time in 15 games since Feb.
 27. ...
 Seguin has 27 points in 23 games against the Wild. ...
 Announced attendance was 19,350, the largest of the season for the Wild.

 UP NEXT